 An intrepid wanderer ends up at the end of a long dirt road and stands before this grand building.
 While many have visited and passed through these doors, you notice distinct silence on this solitary edge of civilization.

 Standing in front of the church, you would be only 300 feet from where the Mississippi River used to flow.
 And while the course of the river (and indeed the town and church) has changed, periodic flooding will bring the river back to the front door of this old place.
-Indeed, The course of the river has threatened the stability of this town and church for xx years.

-No matter how isolated this place is, it has managed to garner some big attention throughout the years from the likes of Eudora Welty and more recently, an active group of preservationists who have come to love Rodney from afar.
+Despite how isolated this place is, it has managed to garner some big attention throughout the years from the likes of Eudora Welty and more recently, an active group of preservationists who have come to love Rodney from afar.

 Let’s talk a bit about the history of this fascinating church and town so you too can see why its so special.

 This Presbyterian Church sits in the Ghost Town of Rodney, MS in Jefferson County.
 At one point, this bustling community supported three churches, hotels, stores, and many homes.
 The town fell fate to many events that rendered it isolated and most of inhabitants have moved away over the years as jobs dwindled away.
 You can read more about the history of the town HERE.

 Built in 1832, Rodney Presbyterian is Mississippi’s most distinct surviving Federal style church.
 At one time, it sat just 300 feet from the rivers edge that was vital to the growth of this river town.
 At its height, the town of Rodney was the busiest port for steamships traveling from St. Louis to New Orleans.
 At this time, nearly 4,000 residents resided in this town that had grown to support 3 churches, 35 stores, hotels, and many homes.